orbital-systems/react-native-esp-idf-provisioning/README.md

 # react-native-esp-idf-provisioning

-Android and iOS wrapper for ESP IDF provisioning
+Android (not yet) and iOS wrapper for ESP IDF provisioning.

 ## Installation